pgpkg/pgpkg/docs/pages/manual.md

 Note that `pgpkg` only applies database migrations that have not already been applied. `pgpkg` will create any schemas and extensions as needed.

-### `try` - test packages
+### `try` - installation dry run

-    pgpkg try [options] <packages...>
+    pgpkg try [options] [package]

 `pgpkg try` is identical to `pgpkg deploy`, except that, even if deployment is successful, the database transaction is aborted, and the database is left unchanged. `pgpkg try` lets you try a deployment before committing to it.

+The optional `package` argument is documented in `pgpkg deploy`.

+If any `options` are specified, they are processed as described below.

 ### `repl` - interact with packages

-    pgpkg repl <packages...>
+    pgpkg repl [options] [package]

 `pgpkg repl` creates a temporary database, deploys the schema into it (effectively using `pgpkg deploy`), and starts an interactive `psql`session.
 This allows you to explore, interact and debug your schema.
 The temporary database is dropped when `psql`is exited.

+The optional `package` argument is documented in `pgpkg deploy`.

+If any `options` are specified, they are processed as described below.

+### `import` - import a package into the current package

+    pgpkg import [package] <from-package>

+`pgpgk import` imports another package into the current package, typically as a dependency.
+If the specified `from-package` has dependencies that have not been imported into the current package, those dependencies are also imported.

+This command allows you to create SQL packages which can be used by other packages as dependencies.
+The imported package can create user data types, functions, system views and any other object (including migrated database tables) which can then be used by the top-level package.

+The optional `package` argument is documented in `pgpkg deploy`.

+The required `from-package` is the path to a package to be imported.

+Similar to `pgpkg export`, if the path pointed to by `from-package` includes intermingled SQL and native source code, only the SQL code and supporting files will be imported.

 ### `export` - create a stand-alone package

-    pgpkg export <packages...>
+    pgpkg export [package]

-`pgpkg export` creates a single ZIP file containing all the listed packages, and any dependencies.
+`pgpkg export` creates a single ZIP file containing the given package, including any dependencies.
-The resulting ZIP file can be used with `pgpkg deploy` (or `pgpkg try`) to deploy the given packages.
+The resulting ZIP file can be used with `deploy`, `repl`, `try` or `import`.

+The optional `package` argument is documented in `pgpkg deploy`.

 Because `pgpkg` is designed to allow you to mix your native source code and SQL source code, `pgpkg export` provides a way of extracting only the pgpkg-related files from a source code tree.
-It is intended for use during an automated build process; the resulting ZIP file can be shipped with your application to your production environment, where it can be processed using`pgpkg` as part of the upgrade or application startup process.
+It is intended for use during an automated build process; the resulting ZIP file can be shipped with your application to your production environment, where it can be processed using `pgpkg` as part of the upgrade or application startup process.

 For example, in a Java environment, you would use `pgpkg export` to create a `pgpkg.zip` file which you might bundle into a container along with your application JAR, the JDK, and the `pgpkg` binary.
 As part of the